Timezone Meeting Finder: Schedule Perfect Meetings for Distributed Teams

 🔹 DST-Aware Calculations

 Uses your browser’s timezone database to account for Daylight Saving Time automatically.
-Re-check after DST transitions for accuracy.
+Select a future meeting date to see accurate offsets for that specific day.

 🔹 Shareable Links

-One-click copy a shareable link that encodes your entire team configuration.
+One-click “Copy Shareable Link” to encode your entire team configuration (including meeting date if set).
 When recipients open it, they see the exact same setup — no screenshots needed.

 🔹 100% Private